 A typical week on the full-time pathway includes approximately 13 hours a week contact time, incorporating lectures, seminars, practicals and tutorials.
 This may vary from week to week depending on field trips and other programme-related activities.
-You are also expected to carry out a significant amount of private study in addition to contact time (20-30 hours a week).
-A part-time option is also available.
+You are also expected to carry out a significant amount of private study in addition to contact time (approximately 20-30 hours a week).
+A typical week on the part-time pathway includes approximately 7-9 hours a week contact time, incorporating lectures, seminars, practicals and tutorials.
+This may vary from week to week depending on field trips and other programme-related activities.
+You are also expected to carry out a significant amount of private study in addition to contact time (approximately 10 hours a week).
 You can expect to receive your timetable during induction week.